ease-lab/Hermes/README.md

 ---

+## License
+This work is freely distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0 "Apache 2.0").
+The authors encourage any captital contributions to be donated to charity instead!

+---

 ## Hardware dependencies
 A homogeneous cluster of x86_64 nodes interconnected via RDMA network cards and switched (tested on "Mellanox ConnectX-4" Infiniband infrastructure).